-- 2. (Sociology) Introduction to Sociology Three hours

-A continuation of Course 1.
+- 2. (Sociology) Introduction to Sociology Three hours A continuation of Course 1.
 An historical introduction to social economy and to the modern social problem, including a statement of the problems of modern social life. - 3.
 Principles of Economics Three hours

 A review of the fundamental principles underlying modern economic life.
 Not open to Freshmen, except by special permission. - 4.
-Principles of Economics Three hours
+Principles of Economics

 A continuation of the principles of political economy and an application of the same to current industrial problems and institutions.
 Students electing Course 3 are expected to take Course 4. - 5.
-THE PRINCIPLES OF SOCIOLOGY Three hours
+The Principles of Sociology Three hours

 A study of the underlying principles of social science: the individual in society, the social mind, social organization, and so forth.
 Not open to Freshmen, except by special permission. - 6.
-Principles and Problems of Sociology Three hours private financial institutions, foreign trade, the financial promotion of corporations and of trusts, the trust problem, and so forth.
-Prerequisite: Courses 3 and 4 or their equivalents.

-A continuation of Course 5 with a further application of the principles to the outstanding social institutions; including a discussion of the problems arising out of the breaking down of these institutions. - 7.
-(Economics) THE FINANCIAL ORGANIZATION OF SOCIETY
+Principles and Problems of Sociology Three hours A continuation of Course 5 with a further application of the principles to the outstanding social institutions; including a discussion of the problems arising out of the breaking down of these institutions. - 7.
+(Economics) The Financial Organization of Society view to the understanding of the complex rôle of currency systems in our national and international life.
+A detailed study of the functions of banking, the Federal Reserve, private financial institutions, foreign trade, the financial promotion of corporations and of trusts, the trust problem, and so forth.

-A study of the nature and functions of money, with a view to the understanding of the complex role of currency systems in our national and international life.
-A detailed
+A study of the nature and functions of money, with a